Cognitive Load in Web Design

 Chunking Information

-Breaking down content into smaller, digestible chunks enhances user comprehension.
+Breaking down content into smaller, digestible chunks enhances user comprehension ability.
 Utilising visual hierarchy aids in prioritising information and guiding users’ focus on key elements.

 Enhancing Readability in Web Design